Your buying guide for the best Windows tablets in 2017

 Unlike the alternatives tablets running Windows 10 offer true portable computing on the move.
 Microsoft's own Surface Pro, for example, is as powerful as many desktop PCs, and it offers decent battery life.
 You can install proper Windows software on it, and perform any task for which you would normally rely on a desktop PC.
 All it will fit into any man bag.

 The Surface Pro 3 offers the best of all worlds, with relatively little sacrifice.
 It's cheaper now that the Surface Pro 4 has superseded it.
 If you can afford one and you really want one device for everything, it is a great purchase.
-But the Surface Pro 5 is coming soon, so if you can wait a little while, the older tablets could get even cheaper.
+But the new Surface Pro is now here and the Surface Pro 4 has dropped in price.
+Bearing in mind that the new version doesn't include a stylus in the box, it could be that the older version works out better value for you.

 Should I buy a tablets or a 2-in-1 hybrid?